 Learn About SnoreMD – The Antidote to Snoring

 Sleep apnoea is a problem for sufferers and their families.
 It requires a medical diagnosis and specialist medical treatment.

 If, however, you experience regular snoring, there are a lot of ways you can address it and making small but significant changes to your everyday life may minimise your risks.

 One medically proven solution to help stop snoring is SnoreMD.
 This anti-snoring device is used worldwide, and SnoreMD is an Australian brand.
-When worn in the mouth during sleep, SnoreMD gently yet comfortably repositions the lower jaw to modify the position of the tongue and soft palate, and the behaviour of the lower jaw muscles.
+When worn in the mouth during sleep, SnoreMD gently, yet comfortably, repositions the lower jaw to modify the position of the tongue and soft palate, and with it the behaviour of the lower jaw muscles.
 This helps to keep the airways open for easier breathing and less snoring.